 Suzanne M. Sinke received her PhD from the University of Minnesota.
-Thereafter, she taught at Clemson University, with a brief respite to serve as a Fulbright Professor at the University of Tampere in Finland.
-She joined the faculty at Florida State University in 2002.
+After several years of teaching at Clemson University, she joined the faculty at Florida State University in 2002.
+Sinke has earned two Fulbright teaching awards, first to the University of Tampere in Finland, and later a second to teach in Austria at the University of Salzburg in 2013.
 Currently she serves as the Associate Chair for Graduate Studies in the History Department.
 As a specialist in migration and gender studies in the U.S. context, she teaches a variety of courses in U.S. and comparative history.
 She is the author of Dutch Immigrant Women in the United States, 1880-1920 (2002) and co-editor of three additional books, including Letters Across Borders: The Epistolary Practices of International Migrants (2006) which showcased her interest in how scholars use letters as sources.
-Sinke's extensive and growing list of journal articles includes publication venues such as International Migration Review, OAH Magazine, Gender Issues, Journal of American Ethnic History, and Immigrants and Minorities.
+Since fall 2018, she has served as editor for the Journal of American Ethnic History, a quarterly that covers the history of immigration and ethnicity in a North American context.
+Sinke's extensive list of journal articles includes publication venues such as International Migration Review, OAH Magazine, Gender Issues, Journal of American Ethnic History, and Immigrants and Minorities.